By Rick Steves

 About an hour south of Blackpool is Liverpool, with a newly gentrified Albert Dock harborfront featuring the city's top museums, a cheap hotel, vast parking, and plenty of Beatles lore.

 John and Paul's boyhood homes are now both restored circa 1950s and open for visits, but if you want to go inside, you have to take a National Trust tour.
 It's a worthwhile pilgrimage for the faithful.
 Die-hard fans may want to invest a couple more hours taking the "Magical Mystery" bus tour, which hits the lads' homes (from the outside), Penny Lane, and so on.
 For something more extensive, fun, and intimate, consider a half-day minibus Beatles tour.

 The "sights" each tour covers are basically houses where the Fab Four grew up, places they performed, and spots made famous by the lyrics of their hits ("Penny Lane," "Strawberry Fields," the Eleanor Rigby graveyard, etc.).
 While perfectly boring to anyone not into the Beatles, fans will enjoy the commentary and seeing the shelter on the roundabout, the fire station with the clean machine, and the barber who shaves another customer.

 Ten miles southwest of Blaenau Ffestiniog, the "Italian Village" of Portmeirion was the lifework of a rich local architect who began building it in 1925.
 Set idyllically on the coast just beyond the poverty of the slate-mine towns, this flower-filled fantasy is extravagant.
-Surrounded by lush Welsh greenery and a windswept mudflat at low tide, the village is an artistic glob of palazzo arches, fountains, gardens, and promenades filled with cafés, tacky shops, a hotel, and local tourists who always wanted to go to Italy.
+Surrounded by lush Welsh greenery and a windswept mudflat at low tide, the village is an artistic glob of palazzo arches, fountains, gardens, and promenades filled with cafés, souvenir shops, two hotels, and local tourists who always wanted to go to Italy.
 Fans of the cultish British 1960s TV series The Prisoner, which was filmed here, will recognize the place.